ethankennerly/Entitas-VisualDebugging-System-Flow/README.md

 1. Engineer installs Entitas-Csharp with visual debugging.
 1. Engineer does not disable Entitas visual debugging.
 1. Engineer programs a game using two or more reactive systems of Entitas.
 Example:  see Deadly Diver <https://github.com/ethankennerly/ludumdare40>
-1. [ ] Engineer installs this repo into their `Assets` path.
+1. [x] Engineer installs this repo into their `Assets` path.
 For example:  see Deadly Diver.
-1. [ ] In each system file, engineer replaces text `ReactiveSystem` with `ObservableReactiveSystem`.
+1. [x] Engineer replaces text of `ReactiveSystem` with `ObservableReactiveSystem`.
+    1. [x] Engineer inserts call to base class execute:  `base.Execute(entities);`
+        - [ ] An alternative implementation that would avoid the middleman class would be if Entitas exposed `entity.OnEntityRetained` event.
 1. [ ] In the Unity editor, engineer drags prefab `Debug System Flow Observer` into the scene or creates one.
     1. [ ] If camera size is 5 (by default) then the height is 10.
     1. [ ] Engineer sets the x-position of the debug system flow to be 20 to be certainly offscreen to the right.